Get your Instant Video Cost Calculator now!

 “[Watch Time / Total Views = Average View Duration]”

-This metric reflects the percentage of viewers who watched and left at every moment of your video.
-And as mentioned before, if your viewers are glued to the screen watching your video for longer, the platform will be more likely to recommend them.
+This YouTube Analytics report reflects the percentage of viewers who watched and left at every moment of your video.
+And as mentioned before, if your viewers are glued to the screen watching your videos for longer, the platform will be more likely to recommend them.

 YouTube Impressions Panel